grafana/k6-docs/CONTRIBUTING_FILE_FORMAT.md

 ![external-card-result](./internal-images/external-link-card-sample.png)

-Currently, this component is absent in k6-docs repo, though could be added anytime the need arises.
+Currently, this component is absent in docs repo, though could be added anytime the need arises.

 ## Custom